- Dress Code

 Weapons require a certain length in order to be used efficiently.
 The requirements, with few exceptions, are generally the same for Traditional and for Contemporary Wushu.
 The length of the weapon is determined by the competitor’s height.

-Saber & Swords: The minimum length for the saber and the straight sword requires that the tip of the weapon reach the competitors top of ear when held at the sides.
+1 – Saber & Swords: The minimum length for the saber and the straight sword requires that the tip of the weapon reach the competitor’s top of ear when held at the sides.

-Staffs and Spears: Staffs can vary in length from a minimum of the height of the competitor’s eyebrow to well over the competitor’s head.
+2 – Staffs and Spears: Staffs can vary in length from a minimum of the height of the competitor’s eyebrow to well over the competitor’s head.
 Staffs shorter than the competitor’s eyebrow fall into the Other Weapons category.
-In divisions where there are no Other Weapons any length staff or stick may be used.
+In divisions where there are no Other Weapons, any length staff or stick may be used.

 Long Weapons Category includes all weapons that extend above the Competitor’s shoulders (Spear, Staff, etc).

-Short Weapons Category includes Saber, Sword, Double Daggers, Short Stick, Double Sticks, Fan, and Nunchaku.
+Short Weapons Category includes Saber, Sword, Double Daggers, Short Stick, Fan, and Nunchaku.

-Weapons that are not allowed in the above categories are the following: Quandao, Double Sabers, Double Hooks, Double Swords, Chain Whip, 3-Sectional Staff, Rope Dart and other exotic weapons not listed above.
-If a competitor is skillful enough to compete with any of these weapons, then they cannot be considered a Novice or a Beginner.
+Weapons that are not allowed in the Novice category are the following: Quandao, Double Sabers, Double Hooks, Double Swords, Chain Whip, 3-Sectional Staff, Rope Dart and other exotic weapons not listed above.
+If a competitor is skillful enough to compete with any of these weapons, then they cannot be considered a Novice.

 10. Forms Categories

-Categories for Little Dragons (ages 4-5): The Forms will include Northern and Southern styles and cannot incorporate more than one acrobatic skill.
+Categories for Little Dragons (ages 6 & under), Kids (ages 7-9), and Juniors (ages 10-12): The Forms will include both Northern and Southern styles and cannot incorporate more than one acrobatic skill.

-Categories for Adults: The Novice, Beginner and Intermediate Forms will include Northern and Southern styles.
-Forms that incorporate more than one Acrobatic Skill must be entered in the Other Hand Forms category in the Intermediate and Advanced Divisions.
+Categories for Adults: The Novice and Beginner Forms divisions will include Northern and Southern styles.
+Hand forms that incorporate more than one Acrobatic Skill must be entered in the Open Hand Forms category in the Intermediate or Advanced Divisions.
+Note that for Advanced Grand Champion competitors, Open Hand Forms DO NOT qualify.

-Categories for Advanced Adults ages 18-35: divisions will be broken down as follows:
+Categories for Intermediate and Advanced Adults (ages 18-35): divisions will be broken down as follows:

 Traditional Northern includes Long Fist styles such as Eagle Claw, Mizong, Cha Quan, Hua Quan, and Northern Shaolin Styles.